ginstrom/paladin-novel/manuscript/chapter-11.md

 "All right," he said finally.
 "Say I accept it.
 Say I am what you think I am.
 What then?"

 "Then you learn," Silviana said.
 "You grow into your power, and your power grows with you.
-You discover what it truly means to serve the goddess of mercy and justice."
+You discover what it truly means to serve the goddess of peace and mercy."

 She gestured toward his fading brand.
 "Already the goddess works to free you from the marks of bondage.
 As your connection to Alanyi deepens, her light will erase all traces of your enslavement.
 And in time..."
 Her voice grew soft with wonder.
 "In time, you will carry that same gift to others.
 The touch that heals wounds can also heal the scars of slavery itself."